nicholasc69/Couchbase-Streamsets-Destination/README.md

 # Couchbase Connector

-This Couchbase Connector is a Streamset connector.
+This *Couchbase-Streamsets-Connector* is a *Streamset* Destionatio connector.

-It allows streamset pipelines to ingest JSON documents into a Couchbase bucket.
+It allows streamset pipelines to ingest JSON documents from *Streamset* origins into a *Couchbase* bucket.

+The destination supports bulk or single record ingestion of JSON documents.

-The Couchbase Connector supports the following:
+The *Couchbase-Streamsets-Connector* supports the following:

-Streamset Data Collector 1.1.5
-Couchbase Database 4.5
+- *Streamset Data Collector* 2.4.0+
+- *Couchbase NoSQL Database* 4.5